SpinningWing Logo

 Helicopter Main Rotor Swashplate

-The swashplate, located in the rotor hub, is a key component in controlling a helicopter.
-Pilot control inputs tilt and raise / lower the swashplate which effectively feathers the rotor blades as described below.
+A helicopter swashplate is a disk that transfers control inputs from the fixed system to the rotating blades.
+The swashplate is located in the rotor hub, and is a key component in controlling a helicopter.
+Pilot control inputs tilt and shift the swashplate, which effectively feathers the rotor blades as described below.

 Helicopter swashplate including the control rods and pitch links